Philip Zimmermann: The king of encryption reveals his fears of privacy

 Protesters support Edward Snowden, the NSA informant, outside the US consulate in Hong Kong.
 Photograph: Bobby Yip / Reuters

-Despite the Silent Circle pin on his jacket lapel, Philip Zimmermann is less interested in us talking about his products, instead wanting us to discuss the need to reverse what he calls, “golden age of monitoring"Enjoyed by Western governments.
+Despite the Silent Circle pin on the lapel of his jacket, Philip Zimmermann is less interested in talking about his products, instead he wants to discuss the need to reverse it, as he calls it, "golden age of monitoring"Enjoyed by Western governments.

 The relocation of Silent Circle to Switzerland had begun since its era Lavabit case.
 Lavabit was a company that provided an encrypted e-mail service for 410.000 people, including Edward Snowden.
-In the summer of 2013, to its founder, Ladar Levison, a court order was served requiring the monitoring equipment in his company.
-Despite protests, he himself he eventually decided to shut down his service and his company.
+In the summer of 2013, to its founder, Ladar Levison, a court order was ordered requiring the installation of surveillance equipment in his company.
+Despite the protests, he himself he eventually decided to shut down his service and his company.

 The British Society "accepts too much tracking"Believes Philip Zimmermann.
-"Here people have a comfortable relationship with their own government and maybe that's why they don't object to it.
-Future governments that come to power may not be so nice, and if they inherit a surveillance infrastructure they could then use it to create a regime that cannot be changed". (note: as many features are made in the movie script "V for Vendetta")
+"Here the people have a comfortable relationship with their own government and maybe that is why they do not object to it.
+Future governments that come to power may not be so good, and if they inherit a monitoring infrastructure they could then use it to create a regime that cannot be changed.". (note: like a lot characteristics is done in the movie script"V for Vendetta")

 It alerts us to point-and-click persecution, innocent traffic control cameras, and face recognition technology that can detect journalists who eat with whistleblowers or whistleblowers, political meetings with their mistresses or even individuals who lead after too many beers.

-Of course, the commercial interests of Silent Circle are clearly served by the discussion of the threats that our private life is going through.
-Other internet pioneers have become billionaires and Philip Zimmermann is looking for his own share in the digital "Goldrush".
+Of course, Silent Circle's commercial interests are clearly served by discussing the threats to our privacy.
+Other pioneers of it Internet have become billionaires and Philip Zimmermann is on the hunt for his own share of the digital "gold rush".
 "If I made some money from all this, it would not be such a terrible thing"He admits.
 "I get older and that's why I have to think about these things".

 PGP-encrypted emails to prevent third-party tracking.
 Photo by Pawel Kopczynski / Reuters / Corbis